 What if I no longer want to live in halls?

 Your accommodation contract, whether with a university-managed or private hall, is a legally binding document.
 Once the accommodation contract is signed you will have to pay all the rent for the duration of the contract.
 Please ensure you have read and understood all the terms and conditions of the contract before you sign.
-If you are unhappy in your accommodation please speak to either your Hall Manager or a Residence Coordinator for help with any problems that you are experiencing.
+If you are unhappy in your accommodation please speak to your Hall Manager for help with any problems that you are experiencing.
 If you want to leave your accommodation then you will need to find someone willing to take your place and pay the rent for the remainder of the contract, otherwise you will be liable for the full rent.

 The Accommodation Office and your hall will try to assist you with finding a replacement for your contract so please make both parties aware that you no longer want your place in halls.

 In exceptional circumstances you may be released from your contract but you would need to provide detailed information and evidence supporting your request to be released.

 I have withdrawn from my course and want to cancel my contract?

 If you withdraw from your course and are staying in one of the DMU-managed halls then we will terminate your contract.
 However, there is an early termination charge which is equivalent to two months’ rent.
 If you are in private halls you will remain liable for the rent payments until the end of the tenancy period unless a replacement is found.
 In exceptional circumstances you may be released from your contract but you would need to provide detailed information and evidence supporting your request to be released.